(1) Each agency that employs a public safety officer who is authorized to carry firearms during the work assignment must:

 (2) The minimum standards for annual firearms proficiency are:

-(a) Primary duty handgun – a minimum of 30 rounds, fired at ranges from point-blank to 15 yards with a minimum of 15 rounds at or beyond seven yards;
+(a) Handgun – a minimum of 30 rounds, fired at ranges from point-blank to 15 yards with a minimum of 15 rounds at or beyond seven yards;

 (b) Shotgun – minimum of five rounds fired at a distance ranging from point-blank to 25 yards;